ckeditor/ckeditor4-docs/guides/dev/features/shortcuts/README.md

 Many functions in CKEditor have their equivalent keyboard shortcuts.
 This is one of the reasons why working with the editor is simple and efficient.

 The list below contains available keyboard shortcuts grouped by problem areas.
+You can also learn about keyboard shortcuts directly in the editor:

+* Through the [Accessibility Instructions](#!/guide/dev_a11y-section-accessibility-instructions-dialog-window) dialog window.
+* Through toolbar button tooltips and context menu entries (CKEditor 4.6 or later).

 <div class="requirements">
 	<p>